bsccf/Uni-notes/Mechanics structures and materials/Statics 1/5a Beams, supports and loading conditions/types of supports for beams.md

 - Pinned (a)
 - Rolling (b)

-You can see the reaction force that each can excert, these are the same as the truss versions [[suppor]]
+You can see the reaction force that each can excert, these are the same as the truss versions [[pin jointed truss model#Supports for trusses]]

+### New support types

 There is also:
 ![[Pasted image 20211025093950.png]]

 This is a fixed/built in support, it differs from the previous 2 as this one excerts a moment reaction force.

+### Modelling assumtions
+When modelling these supports we need to consider if the system we are modelling is accuratly represented by the model:
+- Rolling supports have negligible friction
+- Fixed supports have